Project Setup

 FAQs

-How do I fix when walkthrough misaligns on a widget, not focusing on the component?
+How do I fix a walkthrough that is misaligned or not focusing on the correct widget?

 This issue typically arises when a widget's animation and the walkthrough start simultaneously.
 As the walkthrough initiates, it captures the widget's initial position before the animation completes.
 Consequently, after the animation concludes, the widget may have shifted to a different location, leading to misalignment.

 To resolve this, simply add a delay (Wait action) before initiating the walkthrough.
-Remember, the wait duration must be equal to or greater than the duration of the animation.
+Make sure the wait duration is equal to or greater than the duration of the animation.

 My widget is not highlighting on a scrollable page.
 What should I do?